-There is one assignment for this course which is due on 14 March 2013.
-It should not exceed 1000 words in length and will comprise the other half of the class mark.
+There is one assignment for this course which is due during the second term.
+It should not exceed 2500 words in length and will comprise the other half of the class mark.
 This assignment is research related and students are expected to deal with a problem that will ordinarily not be covered by lecturers, but which will be examinable.
-No late assignments will be accepted for marking.